 What is Batch Support?

-Batch Support in our sync will real-time sync order payments from WooCommerce to QuickBooks Online - but will sync them to your Undeposited Funds account.
+Batch Support in MyWorks Sync will real-time sync order payments from WooCommerce to QuickBooks Online - but will sync them to your Undeposited Funds account.

 Batch Support will only be triggered for current days sales.
-This means that our integration cannot retroactively create batches for orders placed/synced over to QuickBooks Online before Batch Support was enabled in your Payment Method Mappings.
+This means that MyWorks Sync cannot retroactively create batches for orders placed/synced over to QuickBooks Online before Batch Support was enabled in your Payment Method Mappings.
 To learn more about this, visit Batch Support for pre-existing orders.

 How do I configure Batch Support?

-- Enable this setting on the Map > Payment Methods page (click Show Advanced Options) - and choose the time of the Batch Support deposit, the Undeposited Funds and Bank Account the funds will be going into.
+- Enable this setting on the Map > Payment Methods page (click Show Advanced Options) - and choose the deposit schedule (daily/weekly), the time of the Batch Support deposit, the Undeposited Funds and Bank Account the funds will be going into.

 - Visit MyWorks Sync > Connection tab.
-This lets our integration know what time to create the deposit.
+This lets MyWorks Sync know what time to create the deposit.
 Simply loading this page is all that's needed.

 Below is an example of this configuration.